Getting your plumbing business listed on the Google Map for "Plumber + Your City" and other important keywords comes down to 3 core criteria.

 If you have not already claimed your Google+ Local Listing, you can get instructions by clicking here.

-There are a number of best practices that you want to be aware of to properly optimize your Map listing.
+There are a number of best practices that you should be aware of in order to properly optimize your Map listing.

-- Company Name - Always use your legal Company Name - don't stuff additional fields into the Name Field.
-E.G. If you company name is "Joe's Plumbing” don't try to stuff additional keywords like "Joe's Plumbing - Dallas".
-This would be against the Google Places Guidelines and will reduce your probability of ranking.
+- Company Name - Always use your legal Company Name - don't stuff additional words into the Name Field.
+Ex.
+If your company name is "Joe's Plumbing," don't add keywords like "Joe's Plumbing - Dallas".
+This would be against the Google Places Guidelines and will reduce the probability of moving up in the rankings.

-- Phone Number - Use a local (not 800#) and use your real office number rather than a tracking number.
-We find that 800#’s don't rank well.
-If you use a tracking number it won't be consistent with your other Online Directory Listings and ultimately won't rank well.
+- Phone Number - Use a local (not an 800 number) and your real office number rather than a tracking number.
+We find that 800 numbers don't rank well.
+If you use a tracking number, it won't be consistent with your other online directory listings and ultimately won't rank well.

-- Categories - You can use upto five categories, so use ALL five.
-Be sure to use categories that describe what your business "is" rather than what it "does”.
-So you can use "Plumber” “Plumbing Contractor" and "Water Heater Repair Contractor" rather than "Plumbing Repair" or "Drain Cleaning” the latter would be considered a violation of Google's regulations and would hurt rather than help you.
+- Categories - You can use up to five categories, so use ALL of them.
+Be sure to use categories that describe what your business "is" rather than what it "does."
+So, you can use "Plumber", "Plumbing Contractor" and "Water Heater Repair Contractor" rather than "Plumbing Repair" or "Drain Cleaning."
+The latter would be considered a violation of Google's regulations and would hurt you rather than help.

-- The next option once you click “Yes, I server customers at their location” is "Do not show my address".
-If you work from a Home Office it is required that you select "Do not show my address” not doing so put’s you at risk of having your listing deleted.
+- The next option is "Do not show my address".
+If you work from a home office, it is required that you select "Do not show my address".
+Not doing so puts you at risk of having your listing deleted.

-- If you don't have a Business Address or a Home Address to list the only other option is a Virtual Office.
-Unfortunately P.O.
-Box Addresses & Mail Boxes Etc. Addresses don't tend to rank well.
+- If you don't have a business address or a home address to list, the only other option is a Virtual Office.
+Unfortunately, P.O.
+Box addresses and mail boxes don't tend to rank well.

-- Picture & Video Settings - You can upload upto 10 pictures & 5 videos.
+- Picture and Video Settings - You can upload up to ten pictures and five videos.
 Use this opportunity to upload authentic content about your company.
-It's always best to use real photos of your team, office, equipment rather than Stock Photos.
+It's always best to use real photos of your team, office, and equipment rather than stock photos.

-- Pictures - You can get more juice from this section by saving the images to your hard drive with a naming convention like “your city + plumber - your company name" rather than the standard file name.
-You can also create geo context for the photos by uploading them to a video sharing site like Panoramio.com (a Google Property) that enables you to Geo Tag your photo’s to your company location.
+- Pictures - You can get more juice from this section by saving the images to your hard drive with a naming convention such as "your city + plumber - your company name" rather than the standard file name.
+You can also create geo context for the photos by uploading them to a video sharing site like Panoramio.com (a Google Property) that enables you to Geo Tag your photos to your company location.

-- Vidoes – Upload VIDEOS.
+- Videos - Upload VIDEOS.
 They don't have to be professionally produced and can help to resonate with your customers.
-A best practice is to upload the video’s to YouTube and then Geo Tag them using advanced settings.
+A best practice is to upload the videos to YouTube and then Geo Tag them using advanced settings.

-Once you have Optimized your listing using the best practices referenced above, you want to be sure that you don't have any duplicate listings listed on Google Maps.
-We have found that even just one or two duplicate listings can prevent your listing from ranking on page one.
-In order to identify and merge duplicate listings run a search on Google for "Company Name, City".
+Once you have optimized your listing using the best practices referenced above, you want to be sure that you don't have any duplicate listings on Google Maps.
+We have found that even just one or two duplicate listings can prevent your new one from ranking on page one.
+In order to identify and merge duplicate listings, run a search on Google for "Company Name, City".

-- Then click "This is a duplicate” and let Google Know that the listing should be merged with your primary listing.
+- Then, click "This is a duplicate" to let Google know that the listing should be merged with your primary listing.

-If you follow these best practices you will have a well optimized Google Maps listing for your Plumbing Business.
-The next step is to Establish your NAP (Name, Address, Phone Number Profile) Across the web.
+If you follow these best practices, you will have a well-optimized Google Maps listing for your plumbing business.
+The next step is to establish your N.A.P. profile (name, address, phone number) across the web.

-If you would like more tips, ideas & strategies for marketing your Plumbing Business online then I would recommend you download our complete internet marketing & SEO guide for Plumbing Contractors you can download it by clicking here.
+If you would like more tips, ideas and strategies for marketing your plumbing business online, I would recommend you download our complete internet marketing and SEO guide for plumbing contractors.
+You can download it by clicking here.